lukestreeter/afterlife/README.md

 -Need to have a way to schedule different Karmas.
 So you can have different amount of Karmas different days- One day you can get 0 karma from nothing and one day you can get a lot and one day where you can get negative karma.
 There can also be rewards for reaching certain milestones in Karma!
 - A comppass that serves as a navigator to other worlds/dimension when in the afterlife!
 - A lobby to select different gamemodes?
 Hardcore Survival or something crazy that we might stir up!
+-Fixing Possession: No hunger when in afterlife, No Head in your hotbar, No debug checking log, Shift as getting out of morph, Way to attack things and players, Dying when you can't fly???, No glowing effect when you morph.

 [minecraft]: https://www.minecraft.net
 [spigot]: https://www.spigotmc.org/